 The Status Quo on How to Stand Out Is Not Enough

-So, as a candidate for one of these positions, besides social networking and social job search, how do you make yourself stand out from all these other superstar candidates out there in "your neck of the wood"?
+So, as a candidate for one of these positions, besides social networking and social job search, how do you make yourself stand out from all these other superstar candidates out there in "your neck of the woods"?
 Being one of these old-timer recruiters going back to the 80's - ancient is more like it - back in the days, we used to counsel our candidates on how to interview for a position, proper attire, background info on the hiring managers, our client's corporate culture, how to create a killer cover letter and resume, compensation advice, and all the other mumbo jumbo stuff that typical recruiters and executive search consultants do to help their candidates "stand out" in order to secure a position.